borismus/webaudioapi.com/content/posts/oscillator/index.md

 Oscillator
 ==========
 posted: 2013-03-03
-description: Generating basic tones at various frequencies using the `OscillatorNode`.
+description: Generating basic tones at various frequencies using the OscillatorNode.

 <!-- Change between different Oscillator types.
 Also have a dragger
      thing for frequency and detune, and visualize the result. -->